Cleo Sol

 Cleopatra Zvezdana Nikolic (born 24 March 1990), better known by her stage name Cleo Sol, is an English singer-songwriter.
-Working closely with her husband, the producer Dean Josiah Cover, she has released five solo studio albums beginning with the EP Winter Songs (2018), followed by full-lengths Rose in the Dark (2020), Mother (2021), Heaven (2023), and Gold (2023) and is the lead vocalist of music group Sault.
+Working closely with her husband, the producer Dean Josiah Cover, she has released six solo studio albums beginning with the EP Winter Songs (2018), followed by full-lengths Rose in the Dark (2020), Mother (2021), Heaven (2023), Gold (2023), and her latest Gentlewoman (2026).
+She is also lead vocalist in the UK music collective, SAULT.

 Early life

-Cleo Sol was born in Ladbroke Grove to jazz musicians who lived in Notting Hill.
-Cleo grew up in Ladbroke Grove.
+Cleo Sol was born and raised in Ladbroke Grove to musicians who lived in Notting Hill.
 Her mother is Serbian-Spanish and her father is Jamaican.

 Music career

 Cleo Sol made her debut in 2008 featuring on the single "Tears" by Tinie Tempah.
 In 2011 Cleo Sol signed to DaVinChe's record label Dirty Canvas and Island Records, releasing singles such as "High" and "Never the Right Time (Who Do You Love)".
 She took a musical hiatus from 2012 to 2017.
 She returned with the EP Winter Songs, released on 9 March 2018.
 In 2019, she was featured on the single "Selfish" by British rapper Little Simz, reconnecting in 2021 with the rapper for the song "Woman".

 Cleo Sol released her debut studio album, Rose in the Dark, on 27 March 2020.
 It was included by Complex and Clash in their end-of-year lists.
 The next year, she released her second studio album, titled Mother, on 20 August 2021.
 Surprise albums Heaven and Gold followed in September 2023.
 She is a member of the UK based musical collective SAULT who have released eleven studio albums.
 The group rarely appears live or does interviews and Cleo Sol rarely performs live.
+Cleo Sol released her fifth album, Gentlewoman, on August 2026.